-There are a variety of ways to prevent the formation of hull blistering.
+There are a variety of ways to prevent the formation of

+hull blistering.
 Epoxy coatings can be applied to the hull, followed by hull painting.
-An alkyd-urethane-silicone marine paint can also be used to aid in the prevention of hull blisters.
+An alkyd-urethanesilicone marine paint can also be used to aid in the prevention of hull blisters.

 Reducing the amount of time that your boat stays in the water also helps prevent hull blisters from forming.
-Use of a trailer or boat lift reduces the likelihood of hull blisters forming.
-Be sure to use a bunk-type lift or trailer for out of water storage.
+Use of a trailer or boat lift will reduce the likelihood of hull blisters forming.
+Be sure to use a bunk type lift or trailer for storage of the boat out of water.